 - Enter the same Cluster Shared Secret, and click Save Changes.
 Both units in a cluster must have the same Cluster Shared Secret to communicate with each other.

-- On each Barracuda Web Application Firewall, refresh the ADVANCED > High Availability page, and verify that:
+- On each Barracuda Web Application Firewall, refresh the ADVANCED > High Availability page, and verify the following:

 - Each system’s WAN IP address appears in the Clustered Systems list.

 - The status is green for both units.
 This indicates the communication status.
 See Status Indicators.

 - The High Availability status can be viewed on the BASIC > Dashboard page, under Performance Statistics.
 This shows the role and state of each unit.

 - () Active/Standby state – The unit is up and serving incoming service requests (if any), OR the unit is up and ready to assume services (if any).